 By Victoria Chung

 Founded in 1959, West Coast Training offers specialized education through heavy equipment training programs for students all over the country.
-Students are drawn to the school because of its focus on quality courses and instructors, as well as its well-maintained fleet of heavy equipment.
+Students are drawn to the school because of its focus on career-advancing courses and instructors, as well as its well-maintained fleet of heavy equipment.
 Each student in a class gets dedicated training and practice time on their own machinery, a key contributor to the job-readiness of its students.

 On my visit to West Coast Training, I learned another draw of the school is the driven — and fun — faculty and staff.
 Jeff Woolever, a 20-year Navy veteran, attended West Coast Training himself to launch his own career in heavy equipment and ended up purchasing the school.
 Jeff worked in construction and realized many students were inadequately prepared for a career in the industry.
 He made it his mission to deliver top-notch heavy equipment education, supplying his students with the know-how and experience for a long and rewarding career (as well as career placement services to help them get there).
 Every conversation with Jeff is tinged with pride and satisfaction in his students’ accomplishments.